-Software:

-Perpetual licences for ERP & front end software :
+Software: 3 years; Perpetual licences for ERP & front end software: 10 years;

-• Software with subscription license:
+• Software with subscription license : subscription term

-• Patents and licenses:

-Acquired customers and Technology:

-Order Backlog:

-3 years; 10 years; subscription term 10 years; 5-20 years;
+Patents and licenses: 10 years; Acquired customers and Technology: 5-20 years;

-Period over which orders will be completed.
+Order Backlog: Period over which orders will be completed.

 The intangible assets with finite lives are amortized over their useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortization period and the amortization method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
 The amortization expense on intangible assets with finite lives acquired through business combination is recognized in the consolidated income statement in the line "net other operating income".